joeytyndale/ruby_on_rails_hello_world/README.md

-# README
+# RUBY

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+This repo is my playground for rails.
+I want to get to know it better and see if it's something I want to pursue further

+Some reasons:

-* How to run the test suite
+* Similarities to Laravel

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Cool community

+* Bragging rights (I use Arch BTW)